FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-communication.md

 </ff-communication>
 ```

-`url`, `channel` and `version` are mandatory parameters and should be explicitly set to make the the components work
+`url`, `channel` and `version` are mandatory parameters and should be explicitly set to make the components work
 correctly.

 For more information, see the [API reference](/api/1.x/ff-communication#tab=api).